arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ![Configure Device](./assets/configureDevice.png)

-Now it's time to give your board a name.
-Name it whatever you want, as long as it doesn't contain any special characters.
-We advise you to choose a name that is related to your project, making it easier when you have multiple boards set up.
-If you are out of ideas you can also press the arrow button which will give you a random name.

-Once you have chosen a name press next.
+Choose a name for your board and press next.
 The next parts need a little bit more attention.
 Because the UNO R4 WiFi doesn't have a crypto chip it needs a **secret key** that works as an identifier, guaranteeing a safe connection.
-That secret key is shown to you in the next step and you can either download a pdf containing all the information you need to save or copy and paste the secret key and the device ID.
+That secret key is shown to you in the next step and you can either download a pdf containing all the information you need to save or copy and paste the secret key and the device ID someplace where you won't lose it.

 ***Note: If you don't save the secret key you will not be able to continue with the next step so make sure you document and save it!
 In case you lose it, start over and you will receive a new key.***

 ![Secret Key](./assets/secretKey.png)

-To use the UNO R4 WiFi with the IoT Cloud you will also need to update the firmware.
-Luckily we have simplified the process of flashing new software to the microcontroller.
-Depending on what operating system you are using read the respective description but the basic steps are the same regardless of what you are using.
+To use the UNO R4 WiFi with the IoT Cloud you may need to update the firmware of the ESP32 module.
+Luckily we have simplified the process of flashing new firmware to the module.

+You will be prompted with a popup when it's time.
+Follow the instructions depending on what operating system you are using.

 ![Update Board](./assets/updateDevice.png)